cmayron/Legal-Calculus/README.md

 - Bootloader mechanics
 - device‑level runtime discipline

 These artifacts define how LCES™ executes work, not why the system exists or what its constitutional principles are.

-Runtime rules:
+---

+## **Runtime Rules**

 - Doctrine is defined in the Manifesto.
 - Activation is defined in the README.